ZiyandaPetela/Student_Mental_Wellness_Academic_Support_System/GitHub-Kanban-Document/READme.md

 - Small, incremental changes (individual user stories) move through the board
 - Completed items can be deployed as soon as they pass all reviews
 - The visualization encourages breaking down work into smaller, deliverable units
-- Example: US-005 (Resources) can be completed and deployed before US-003 (PHQ-9 Assessment)

 ### 2. Customer Value Focus